PawseySC/supercomputing-user-training/refresher-bash-shell-basics/bash-shell-basics.md

 dir1  dir2  file1  file2
 ```

-There is a method to store the output of a command inside the variable: ncapsulating the command within the syntax `$( )`.
+There is a method to store the output of a command inside the variable: encapsulating the command within the syntax `$( )`.
 For instance, use such syntax to capture and store the output of `pwd`:
 ```
 $ MYDIR_AGAIN="$(pwd)"
 $ echo $MYDIR_AGAIN